Stimulating Multidisciplinary Research at Loyola’s Lakeside Campuses

 Two-three awards of up to $30,000 per project will be allocated to research teams that are prepared to submit a multidisciplinary proposal to a nationally competitive funding agency.
 This support is intended to provide a basis for project development and pilot research ultimately leading to independent funding.
 Multidisciplinary research teams will typically comprise several full-time tenured or tenure-track faculty with complementary expertise in relevant disciplines.
 This program is not designed to support dissertation projects for graduate students.

 Funds may support summer salary and fringe benefits for (co-)investigators and key personnel, cost of grant-writing consultants, travel to consult with funding agencies, professional travel to conferences, graduate and undergraduate assistants, equipment, and materials and supplies as necessary to organize, prepare and submit a proposal to an external agency.
 Requests for course release during the regular academic year will not be funded because the main activity to be supported by this program (developing an external grant proposal) is considered part of a faculty member’s regular duties.
-For the same reason, salary support for Health Sciences Campus (HSC) faculty will not be funded.
+For the same reason, salary support for Health Sciences Campus (HSC) faculty will not be funded, nor may HSC faculty be awarded consulting agreements under this program.

-Preference will be given to proposals that involve research in one of the three focus areas identified in the university’s 2009-2014 strategic plan: life sciences and health care; ethics and social justice; and children and families.
+Preference will be given to proposals that involve research in one of the following three focus areas: life sciences and health care; ethics and social justice; and children and families.

-Because the money for this program is (indirectly) generated by research done by Lake Shore and Water Tower campus investigators, this competition is restricted to Principal Investigators from either or both of those locations.
+Because the money for this program is (indirectly) generated by research done by Lake Shore and Water Tower campus investigators, this competition is restricted to Principal Investigators from either or both of those locations (i.e., the College of Arts & Sciences, Arrupe College, IPS, IES, the Centers of Excellence, and the schools of Business, Communication, Continuing & Professional Studies, Education, Law, and Social Work).
 Co-investigators, however, can be located at the Health Sciences Campus.
 Generally, if a person is eligible to submit an external proposal through the lakeside PTAP system as a Principal Investigator, that person would be eligible to be a Principal Investigator on a multi-disciplinary grant.
 Each application for this program must have a Principal Investigator and at least one Co-Investigator from a different department.

 Proposal Submission Guidelines